model-checking/kani-verifier-blog/_posts/2022-07-13-using-the-kani-rust-verifier-on-a-firecracker-example.md

 In this post, we introduced Firecracker and focused our attention on its virtio block device implementation.
 We encoded a finite-state machine to check a simple virtio property.
-Using Kani's verification features, in particular, `kani::any::<T>()` we built a mock guest memory that uses symbolic values to model reads (of any value).
+Using Kani's verification features, in particular, `kani::any::<T>()`, we built a mock guest memory that uses symbolic values to model reads (of any value).
 Finally, we brought this all together into a proof harness that Kani can analyze in seconds even though writing all the possible test cases would be prohibitively expensive.

 To test drive Kani yourself, check out our [“getting started” guide](https://model-checking.github.io/kani/getting-started.html).